 - A Shareholder Derivative Lawsuit: A shareholder derivative lawsuit is filed by a shareholder on behalf of the corporation itself.
 In other words, the shareholder must allege that the corporation suffered unlawful harm as a consequence of the improper action of a corporate officer or corporate director.
 There are a number of different legal and procedural criteria that you must satisfy before you can file a shareholder derivative claim.
 If you have any questions about shareholder derivative lawsuits, please contact our Florida shareholder rights attorneys for immediate help.

 It is important to emphasize that you cannot file a successful shareholder lawsuit simply because you disagree when the decisions made by corporate leadership.
 Corporate officers and corporate directors have considerable discretion to make business decisions.
 At the same time, they cannot take action that unlawfully harms a shareholder or class of shareholders.
 If you believe your rights as a shareholder were breached, an experienced attorney can help.

 Call Our West Palm Beach, FL Shareholder Dispute Attorneys Today

 At Pike & Lustig, LLP, our Florida shareholder rights lawyers are standing by, ready to protect your legal rights.
 If you are a shareholder and you are considering filing a lawsuit against a corporate officer or director, we can help.
-With law offices in West Palm Beach and Miami, we represent shareholders throughout Southeastern Florida, including in Palm Beach Gardens, Jupiter, Lake Worth, and Royal Palm Beach.
+With law offices in West Palm Beach, Wellington and Miami, we represent shareholders throughout Southeastern Florida, including in Palm Beach Gardens, Jupiter, Lake Worth, and Royal Palm Beach.